Penny8768/Alien-Invader/README.md

-# UFO Hunters
+# Alien Invader

 ## Overview

-UFO Hunters is a 2D arcade-style game developed using the Gosu library in Ruby.
+Alien Invader is a 2D arcade-style game developed using the Gosu library in Ruby.
 The player controls a spaceship and must shoot down incoming invaders and avoid missiles while collecting hearts to gain extra lives.
 The game features multiple types of enemies, animated explosions, and a scoring system.

 <p align="center">
   <img src="demo/1.gif" width="200">